Kungsholmen: Modern Kungsholmen

-In the early 20th century a radical structural change took place on Kungsholmen.
-The traits from the old industrial district are swept away and instead housing and public institutions were erected.
+In the early 20th century, a radical structural change took place on Kungsholmen.
+The remnants of the old industrial district were swept away and replaced by housing and public institutions.
 St. Görans church was designed by architect Gustaf Améen (1864–1949) and built in 1910.
 At the division of the Kungsholmen parish in 1925, the new parish was named after the church.

 The residential areas in Fredhäll and in Kristineberg were built in the 1930s after a functionalist city plan.
 The bridges Västerbron and Tranebergsbron were also built the same decade, and Sankt Eriksbron received its current dimensions.
-The Stockholm metro was drawn through Kungsholmen in the 1950s, first out to Vällingby and later also another line to Solna, Sundbyberg and Järvafältet.
-At this time the military moved out and the large hospital Serafen is supplanted (on another location) by the more modern Saint Göran Hospital.
+The Stockholm Metro was drawn through Kungsholmen in the 1950s, first out to Vällingby and later also another line to Solna, Sundbyberg and Järvafältet.
+At this time, the military moved out and the large hospital Serafen was supplanted (on another location) by the more modern Saint Göran Hospital.